How to say adalimumab: AH-dah-lee-mu-mab.

 What to do about:

-mild nose, throat or sinus infection - rest and drink plenty of water.
-Speak to your pharmacist.
+- mild nose, throat or sinus infection – rest and drink plenty of water.
+Speak to a pharmacist.
 They may recommend medicines to relieve your symptoms, such as a nasal spray.
-Speak to your doctor for advice if your symptoms get worse.
+Speak to your doctor for advice if your symptoms get worse

-stomach pains, feeling or being sick - try to rest and relax.
+- stomach pains, feeling or being sick – try to rest and relax.
 It can help to eat and drink slowly and have smaller, more frequent meals.
 Putting a heat pad or covered hot water bottle on your stomach may also help.
 Stick to simple meals and do not eat rich or spicy food.
 If you're being sick, try having small, frequent sips of water.
-If you're in a lot of pain, speak to your pharmacist or doctor.
+If you're in a lot of pain, speak to a pharmacist or doctor

-muscle or bone pain - speak to your pharmacist about painkillers for mild to moderate pain.
-If you're in a lot of pain, speak to your specialist or doctor as soon as possible in case these are signs of a serious side effect.
+- muscle or bone pain – speak to a pharmacist about painkillers for mild to moderate pain.
+If you're in a lot of pain, speak to your specialist or doctor as soon as possible in case these are signs of a serious side effect

 It's not known if adalimumab is safe to use during pregnancy.